karliss/shadertoy/ball_lattice_2/README.md

 Variation of ball lattice but with different visualization. https://www.shadertoy.com/view/wdG3Wd

 Simulates a bunch of balls, with line drawn when they are sufficiently close.
-Line color is chosen based on `6 * angle` resulting clearly visible grain.
+Line color is chosen based on `6 * angle` resulting clearly visible grain and defects.